g76r/libp6core/util/percent_evaluation.md

 if default_value is not specified, left input as is if no case matches

 see also %=match, with regexps

+for people knowing SQL: %=switch has exactly the same syntax than SQL decode function (even though it's also very close to C-Java-Python-etc. switch)

 examples:
 * `%{=switch:%loglevel:E:error:W:warning:I:info:debug}`